Cricket: Afghanistan V West Indies Test Scoreboard - UrduPoint

 Cricket: Afghanistan V West Indies Test Scoreboard

-Scoreboard after West Indies' first innings on day two of the one-off Test against Afghanistan in Lucknow on Thursday
+Scoreboard at stumps on day two of the one-off Test between Afghanistan and West Indies in Lucknow on Thursday

-Lucknow, India, (APP - UrduPoint / Pakistan Point News - 28th Nov, 2019 ) :Scoreboard after West Indies' first innings on day two of the one-off Test against Afghanistan in Lucknow on Thursday: Afghanistan 1st innings 187 (J.
+Lucknow, India, (APP - UrduPoint / Pakistan Point News - 28th Nov, 2019 ) :Scoreboard at stumps on day two of the one-off Test between Afghanistan and West Indies in Lucknow on Thursday: Afghanistan 1st innings 187 (J.

 Ahmadi 39; R. Cornwall 7-75) West Indies 1st innings (overnight 68-2, Brooks 19, Campbell 30) K. Brathwaite lbw b Amir 11 J. Campbell c Ihsanullah b Amir 55 S. Hope c Ihsanullah b Rashid 7 S. Brooks b Amir 111 S.